PDAL/PDAL/doc/workshop/exercises/analysis/ground/ground.rst

 We do not yet have a satisfactory surface for generating a DTM.
 When we visualize the output of this ground operation, we notice there's still some noise.
-We can stack the call to SMRF with a call to a the `filters.outlier` technique we learned about in :ref:`denoising`.
+We can stack the call to SMRF with a call to a the `filters.outlier` technique we learned about in :ref:`workshop-denoising`.

 1. Let us start by removing the non-ground data to just view the ground data: